History

 Specialise even further in your third year within our subject areas.
 You might look at city life in Renaissance Italy.
 Or explore piracy in Britain.
 From the racist origins of modern science to the downfall of the Russian monarchy, each topic is taught by an expert in the subject.
 We also invite notable guest speakers to present on what you’re studying.

-You can even choose your own topics.
-And you’ll work one-to-one with a historian on your own project.
+You can even choose your own topics, and you’ll work one-to-one with a historian on your own project.
 We’ll encourage you to think about how your findings can provide insights to modern-day challenges too.

 Students in Oxford